bedrock-rtx/Bedrock-RTX-WiKi/README.md

 ---

-© {{ year }} Bedrock RTX Community.
+© 2024 Bedrock RTX Community.
 This site is not affiliated with Mojang Studios.